radarbot-team/radarbot-team-best-pratices/basis/README.md

 --------------------------------------------------

 ### Installation
-Android Studio provides the fastest tools for building apps on every type of Android device.

 To install Android Studio it is necessary to download java JDK and Android Studio.
 Both things are available in the links below:

    - [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)